alessandromanattini/MARS/README.md

 - Integration of an **AI-powered model** for analyzing recorded speech data.
 - Enhancements to the speech-to-text system for greater accuracy.
 - Improved UI/UX for a more intuitive and engaging experience.
+- Adaptable Interface (NOTE : at the moment the dimensions are fixed!)

 ---